orenkole/schwarzmuller-docker-kubernetes/notes.md

 `docker run -it <image id>`

 ---
-To start a container that we can typy to container's input, we can start in _attached_ mode `docker start -a <container name>`
+To start a container that we can type to container's input, we can start in _attached_ mode `docker start -a <container name>`
-But behavior is strange: we can input only once
+Behavior is strange: we can input only once

 We need `-i` because of interactive mode
 `docker start -ai <container name>`

+## Deleting Images & Containers
+`docker ps -a` - list all containers
+`docker rm <container name>` - remove container (can remove only stopped container) `docker container prune` - remove all stopped containers `docker images` - list all images
+`docker rmi <image id>` - remove image.
+Can be removed only if not use by any container (including stopped containers) `docker image prune -a` - remove all unused images